ministryofjustice/hmpps-github-actions-runner-security/README.md

 ### Repo secrets

-- GH_PRIVATE_KEY - A private key for a Github App that has rights to create runners in the destination repository
+- GH_APP_PRIVATE_KEY - A private key for a Github App that has rights to create runners in the destination repository

 ### Environment secrets (populated by Cloud Platforms terraform)